 Roberta Tovey, Ph.D., is a writer, editor, and teacher and MoodNetwork’s director of communications.
 Roberta has written, edited, and worked on website content and design for a variety of organizations and publications and is a former college professor of literature and journalism.
 She believes that giving people with mood disorders a voice can lead to a better understanding of—and more effective treatments for—these illnesses.

-Nicha Puvanich, M.S., is a web developer in the Massachusetts General Hospital Bipolar Clinic and Research Program for MoodNetwork.
+Nicha Puvanich, M.S., is a programmer analyst in the Massachusetts General Hospital Bipolar Clinic and Research Program for MoodNetwork.
 Nicha is very interested in developing technological advancements to improve an individual’s experience with using internet-based tools.
 Nicha believes that building a web service platform is essential for both doctors and patients to communicate and improve the lives of the patients with mood disorders.

 Kailin Chang, M.S., is a software developer in the Bipolar Clinic and Research Program at Massachusetts General Hospital.
 He would like to contribute his abilities to help people with mood disorders.
 Kai believes that building a web platform is imperative in both research and software development in order to help improve the lives of these individuals.